S1.E5.Shoe_Horn

 “Uh, I dunno.
 I guess I’ll just walk up to the front door, drop it off, knock, and leave?
 What’s to plan?
 This is a simple errand.
 I thought I implied that.”

-“Nothing’s been simple up to now… That’s all.”
+“Nothing’s been simple up to now.”

 “Well, this is where things turn around for us.
 You’ll see.”